jpegleg/dwarven-toolbox/README.md

 - crush - BigInt subtraction
 - scale - average, mean, median, softmax, lowest value, highest value, range, and sum
 - flip - reverse a string
+- chop - print a number of bytes from the front of a string
 - helmet - HKDF
 - greathelmet - PBKDF2